es-ude/ElasticNodeMiddleware/README.md

 → elasticnode_fpgaSoftReset\
 → elasticnode_fpgaHardReset

-A soft reset refreshs the address of the external memory offset, whereby a hard reset refreshs the program pins.
+A soft reset refreshes the address of the external memory offset, whereby a hard reset refreshs the program pins.

 The elastic node middleware configure FPGA interface contains the following functions: